-Progression of skills and knowledge Structures Year 3 Year 3 Year 4 Constructing a castle Pavilions Design Designing a castle with key features to appeal to a specific person/pur Drawing and labelling a castle design using 2D shapes, labelling: -the 3 shapes that will create the features - materials needed and colours.
-Designing and/or decorating a castle tower on CAD software.
+Progressi on of skills and knowledge Structures Year 3 Year 4 Constructing a castle Pavilions Design Designing a castle with key features to appeal to a specific pers Drawing and labelling a castle design using 2D shapes, labelling shapes that will create the features - materials needed and colo Designing and/or decorating a castle tower on CAD software. g: -the 3D Designing a stable pavilion structure that is aesthetically pleasing and selecting materials to create a desired effect.
+Building frame structures designed to support weight.
 Skills Make Constructing a range of 3D geometric shapes using nets.
 Creating special features for individual designs.
 Making facades from a range of recycled materials.
 Creating a range of different shaped frame structures.
 Making a variety of free standing frame structures of different shapes and sizes.
 Selecting appropriate materials to build a strong structure and cladding.
 Reinforcing corners to strengthen a structure.
 Creating a design in accordance with a plan.
 Learning to create different textural effects with materials.
-Evaluate Evaluating own work and the work of others based on the aesthetic of finished product and in comparison to the original design.
-Suggesting points for modification of the individual designs.
-Evaluating structures made by the class.
+Evaluate Evaluating own work and the work of others based on the aest finished product and in comparison to the original design.
+Suggesting points for modification of the individual designs. hetic of the Evaluating structures made by the class.
 Describing what characteristics of a design and construction made it the most effective.
 Considering effective and ineffective designs.
-Technical To understand that wide and flat based objects are more stable.
-To understand the importance of strength and stiffness in structures.
-To understand the importance of strength and stiffness in structures.
-To understand what a frame structure is.
+Technical To understand that wide and flat based objects are more stable To understand the importance of strength and stiffness in structure To understand what a frame structure is.
 To know that a 'free-standing' structure is one which can stand on its own.
-To know that a 'free-standing' structure is one which can stand on its own.
-Knowledge Additional To know the following features of a castle: flags, towers, battlements, turrets, curtain walls, moat, drawbridge and gatehouse - and their purpo To know that a façade is the front of a structure.
-To understand that a castle needed to be strong and stable to withstan enemy attack.
-To know that a paper net is a flat 2D shape that can become a 3D shap assembled.
-To know that a design specification is a list of success criteria for a process.
+Knowledge Additional To know the following features of a castle: flags, towers, battle turrets, curtain walls, moat, drawbridge and gatehouse - and thei To know that a façade is the front of a structure.
+To understand that a castle needed to be strong and stable to venemy attack.
+To know that a paper net is a flat 2D shape that can become a 3 assembled.
+To know that a design specification is a list of success criteria for r purpose. vithstand D shape once To know that a pavilion is a a decorative building or structure for leisure activities.
+To know that cladding can be applied to structures for different effects.
 To know that aesthetics are how a product looks.
 To know that a product's function means its purpose.
 To understand that the target audience means the person or group of people a product is designed for.
 To know that architects consider light, shadow and patterns when designing.